Bible prophecy: Arguments against Jesus as Jewish Messiah

 The gospels of Mark, Luke, and John state Jesus sent his disciples after only one animal.
-(Mark 11:1–7, Luke 19:30–35, John 12: 14,15) Critics claim this is a contradiction with some mocking the idea of Jesus riding two animals at the same time.
-A response is that the text allows for Jesus to have ridden on a colt that was accompanied by a donkey, perhaps its mother.
+(Mark 11:1–7, Luke 19:30–35, John 12: 14, 15) Critics claim this is a contradiction with some mocking the idea of Jesus riding two animals at the same time.
+A response claims that the text allows for Jesus to have ridden on a colt that was accompanied by a donkey, perhaps its mother.